PostHog/posthog.com/contents/handbook/people/offboarding.md

 In this case, the employee chooses to leave.

-We ask for 1 month of notice by default, and for you to work that notice period.
+We ask for 30 days of notice by default (unless locally a different maximum or minimum limit applies), and for you to work that notice period.
 This is so we have some time to find someone to hire and to enable a handover.

 ## Involuntary Offboarding